Tasmania Police Special Operations Group

-The Special Operations Group (SOG) is the Police Tactical Group of the Tasmania Police and is the only part-time police tactical group in Australia.
-The SOG is transitioning to become a full-time group by 2024.
+The Special Operations Group (SOG) is the police tactical group of the Tasmania Police.
+In August 2024, the SOG transitioned from a part-time unit to a full-time unit.
+The SOG role changed when it became a full-time unit from being primarily responsible for high risk operations to providing frontline assistance to uniform police officers.

 Mission

 The SOG incorporates police officers who, through specific training, have acquired skills and expertise to provide a specialist resource and response to support statewide operational policing when beyond the scope of general police resources, practices or situation management.
 The SOG is deployed in high risk situations and in other approved circumstances approved by an Assistant Commissioner.

+Since the SOG became a full-time unit, frontline officers have been able to request SOG frontline assistance by contacting the SOG inspector or sergeant.

 History

-The SOG has its origins in the Armed Offenders Squad formed in 1978, subsequently renamed the Special Weapons Squad by 1985 and to the Special Operations Group between 1988–1991.
+The SOG has its origins in the Armed Offenders Squad formed in 1978, that was subsequently renamed the Special Weapons Squad by 1985 and was renamed to the Special Operations Group between 1988 and 1991.

-In July 1991, an SOG sniper fatally shot Vietnam war veteran Joseph Gilewicz near Pelverata.
+In July 1991, a SOG sniper fatally shot Vietnam war veteran Joseph Gilewicz near Pelverata.

+Port Arthur

-On 28 April 1996, the SOG responded to the Port Arthur massacre; gunman Martin Bryant, who was intellectually disabled and mentally ill, was reported to have killed over 30 people and was in possession of a 5.56mm AR-15 semi-automatic rifle and a 7.62mm FN FAL semi-automatic rifle with large quantities of ammunition.
+On 28 April 1996, the SOG responded to the Port Arthur massacre; gunman Martin Bryant, who was intellectually disabled and mentally ill, was reported to have killed over 30 people.
+The active shooter was in possession of a 5.56mm AR-15 semi-automatic rifle and a 7.62mm FN FAL semi-automatic rifle with large quantities of ammunition.

 On the morning of Sunday the 28th, Bryant travelled to Seascape, a tourist accommodation facility, and killed the couple who owned the bed and breakfast.
 Shortly afterwards, he drove a short distance to Port Arthur, a popular tourist attraction, and started shooting people at around 1330 hours.
 Uniform police, some distance away, were dispatched at 1335.
 Bryant had killed 27 people changing between rifles.
 He left Port Arthur at about 1345 hours, carjacking a BMW at the entrance, and later stopped a Toyota exiting a service station, taking a male hostage, before returning to Seascape at about 1400 hours.
 He had killed a further 5 people.
 The hostage was secured in the house before Bryant set the BMW on fire.
 Two uniform police arrived, witnessing the BMW alight, and were fired upon taking cover in a culvert.